 Largest Schools Near High Point, North Carolina

 The largest schools near High Point are primarily public institutions.
 Many of the larger 4-year schools offer undergraduate and graduate degree programs.

-- University of North Carolina - Greensboro
+- University of North Carolina at Greensboro (19,393 students)

 Lowest Net Price

-The NCES calculates a school's net price by subtracting the average amount of grant and scholarship aid awarded to students from the total estimated cost of attendance.
-Per 2011-2012 NCES figures, the average net price of not-for-profit High Point-area schools ranges from about $6,000 to slightly over $31,000.
-The three institutions listed below have the lowest net prices in the area, all under $10,000.
+The NCES calculates a school's net price by subtracting the average amount of grant and scholarship aid awarded to full-time, in-state undergrad students from the total estimated cost of attendance.
+Per 2014-2015 NCES figures, the net price of traditional High Point-area schools ranges from about $3,700 to over $26,500.
+The schools with the lowest net price include: